kubernetes/community/contributors/design-proposals/security.md

    8. When application developers want to share filesystem data via distributed filesystems, the Unix user ids on those filesystems must be consistent across different container processes
+   9. A container process on a node should have access to a time-limited, scoped mechanism that allows that process to prove its identity to other components of the system.
 6. Developers should be able to define [secrets](secrets.md) that are automatically added to the containers when pods are run
    1. Secrets are files injected into the container whose values should not be